 After a successful run in the app store, SudoPay was combined with SudoApp into a new privacy app, MySudo to provide a wholistic experience with other privacy capabilties.
 This app was also whitelabeled and launched by a privacy giant.

-Toyota InventoryApp & Website Design, UX, UI, Creative Direction
+Finding your next car in the Toyota InventoryApp & Website Design, UX, UI, Creative Direction

 Amazon SimilarityProject type